drsdefundpolice/drsdefundpolice.github.io/media.md

 Our open letter was released on June 25, 2020.
 It was a public letter directed to Toronto City Council and Mayor John Tory.

 You can follow our work on Twitter at [@DrsDefundPolice](https://twitter.com/DrsDefundPolice).

+You can also follow our work on Facebook [You can also follow us on Facebook](https://www.facebook.com/DoctorsForDefundingPolice)

 ### Doctors for Defunding Police inaugural event:
 {% raw %}